 Small business owners come to me regularly, asking for something they don’t want and they don’t need.
-I’m sharing this with you, because it’s a symptom of a problem.
-A serious problem that loses business owners a fortune.
+I’m sharing this with you, because it’s a symptom of a problem and you’re probably making it, too!

 Here it is.
 Plus how you can avoid it.